genepattern/Single.Cell.ssGSEA/docs/documentation.md

     <img width="350" alt="Example metacell data file" src="https://github.com/genepattern/scGSEA/assets/111310290/7190d6f8-9cdf-4c63-9a5c-039f06550f23">

+### Job Option
+* Job memory
+    This is the memory allocated to your scGSEA job.
+The default memory is 32GB; however, appropriate adjustment is recommended based on the size of your input file.
+* Job cpuCount
+    scGSEA supports parallelization of the enrichment scoring process through multi-threading.
+The default value is 3 and the job will be divided into 3 subprocesses.
+It is recommended that you increase the job cpuCount when computing enrichment scores for a large number of gene sets.

 ## Output Files
 <!-- list and describe any files output by the module -->

 1. `<output_file_name>.csv`
-    This is a gene set by cell cluster data consisted of scGSEA scores.
+    This is a gene set x metacell matrix consisted of scGSEA scores.
 2. `<output_file_name>.gct`
-    This is a gene set by cell cluster data consisted of scGSEA scores.
+    This is a gene set x metacell matrix consisted of scGSEA scores.
 The [HeatmapViewer module](https://github.com/genepattern/HeatMapViewer) can accept this file as input for generating heatmap visualizations.
-3. `cluster_expression.csv`
+3. `metacell_expression.csv`
-    This is a gene by cell cluster data consisted of normalized gene expression level.
+    This is a gene by metacell matrix consisted of normalized gene expression.
-4. `stdout.txt`
-    This is standard output from the script.

 ## Example Data
 <!-- provide links to example data so that users can see what input & output should look like and so that they and we can use it to test -->